Schedule demo

 EventsQueues

-SYSTEM.ADMIN.QMGR.EVENTLocal, Remote, Inhibit, Authority, Start & Stop
+SYSTEM.ADMIN.QMGR.EVENTLocal, Remote, Inhibit, Authority, Start & Stop.

-SYSTEM.ADMIN.CHANNEL.EVENTIMS Bridge, Channel, SSL
+SYSTEM.ADMIN.CHANNEL.EVENTIMS Bridge, Channel, and SSL.

 Event Categories: